trapexit/mergerfs/mkdocs/docs/known_issues_bugs.md

 ### Supplemental user groups

+#### Supplemental group caching

 Due to the overhead of [getgroups/setgroups](http://linux.die.net/man/2/setgroups) mergerfs utilizes a cache.
-This cache is opportunistic and per thread.
-Each thread will query the supplemental groups for a user when that particular thread needs to change credentials and will keep that data for the lifetime of the thread.
-This means that if a user is added to a group it may not be picked up without the restart of mergerfs.
-In the future this may be improved to allow a periodic or manual clearing of the cache.
+As necessary the supplemental group information will be queried and cached.
+That cached list of groups will be used to set the supplement groups as necessary.
+Due to the high cost of querying the group list the default expiry for said data is 1 hour and after 12 hours of no usage will be removed from the cache all together.

+#### Host vs Container identity

 While not a bug some users have found when using containers that supplemental groups defined inside the container don't work as expected.
 Since mergerfs lives outside the container it is querying the host's group database.
-Effectively containers have their own user and group definitions unless setup otherwise just as different systems would.
+Containers have their own user and group definitions unless setup otherwise just as different systems would.

-Users should mount in the host group file into the containers or use a standard shared user & groups technology like NIS or LDAP.
+Users should mount in the host group file into the containers or use a standard shared user and groups technology like NIS or LDAP.

 ### directory mtime is not being updated